shariethernet/mcp-sandpipersaas/README.md

 # mcp-sandpiperaas

-A FastMCP-based MCP server that wraps Redwood EDA’s SandPiper-SaaS compile function to convert TL‑Verilog (TLV) files into SystemVerilog (SV).
+A MCP server that wraps Redwood EDA’s SandPiper-SaaS compile function to convert TL‑Verilog (TLV) files into SystemVerilog/Verilog.
 Exposes every SandPiper flag as its own MCP tool parameter for introspection and easy automation.
 In other words, tell in natural language(English) what you want the compiler to do.
 Refer [prompt](./prompt) for prompt examples.

-This project uses **UV** to manage its virtual environment and dependencies (as defined in `pyproject.toml` and locked in `uv.lock`).
+This project uses **UV** to manage its virtual environment and dependencies.

 ### Install UV